UK launches competition review into institutional banking

-LONDON Britain's financial watchdog is launching a broad "exploratory" review of competition in the wholesale markets used by banks, fund managers and exchanges to check if they operate effectively to help the economy and give their customers a good deal.
+LONDON Britain's financial watchdog is launching a broad "exploratory" review of competition in wholesale financial markets to check if they operate effectively to aid the economy and give their institutional, corporate and government customers a good deal.

 Starks said it was an exploratory exercise to determine where competition may be weak.